mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ```

 My copy of mosquitto is located at /usr/local/sbin.
-If I change to that
-directory, I can run mosquitto (picking up the configuration file) with the command
+If I change to that directory, I can run mosquitto (picking up the configuration file) with the command

 ```
 mosquitto -c /usr/local/etc/mosquitto/mosquitto.conf -v

 ```

-Once you have Mosquitto running, we want to connect to the server from Javascript running
-in a browser.
+Once you have Mosquitto running, we want to connect to the server from Javascript running in a browser.
 We do not want to write the client side MQTT code ourselves.
 Even though we have
 easy access to WebSockets, it would be far better to use an existing Javascript library
 that provides a convenient API to MQTT.
 The implementation of the API will, of course,
-use websockets below the scenes.
+use WebSockets below the scenes.

 In our web pages, we will include the Javascript library from Paho.
 It is called mqttws31.js.

 To make use of the mqttws31.js library, there is a very nice "getting started" section at the following link.
-It has a simple example of a
-Javascript client that will run in a web page.
+It has a simple example of a Javascript client that will run in a web page.
 It is very useful for us and is found [here.](https://eclipse.org/paho/clients/js/)

 I am including a copy of this client side Javascript here.
 Be sure to study how this works.
 You will need to incorporate it into your browser when you want your browser to communicate with an MQTT broker.
-Notice that it makes use of the Paho.MQTT library which we can include with a script tag shown below.
+Notice that it makes use of the Paho.MQTT library.

 ```
 // Create a client instance